dbentler/personalwebsite/README.md

 ## Planned Features

  - Add dynamic content (like a small little cryptographic puzzle inspired by the ones created by Cicada-3301).
+ - Markup Renderer for Project pages.
+ - Devblogs to illustrate what I've been working on.

 ## Devblog
 The devblog can be found here, which documents version 1.0 to version 2.3: